A review of mechanistic and data-driven models of terrorism and radicalization: Lattice and network models

-Here $n_s(t)$ is the size of aggregate $s$ so that the total number of individuals is $N = \sum_{s} s n_s(t)$.
-The three terms on the right hand side of Eq.\,\ref{coagfrag1} refer respectively to: coagulation/merger between an aggregate of size $k$ and $s-k$ to form a larger one of size $s$; the loss of an aggregate of size $s$ that merged with another one; the fragmentation or loss of an aggregate due to its dissolution.
+Here $n_s(t)$ is the number of aggregates of size $s$ (i.e. comprised of $s$ individuals) at time $t$, and the total number of individuals is $N(t) = \sum_{s} s n_s(t)$.
+Individuals are assumed to join and leave aggregates but not to exit the system, so that $N(t) = N$ is fixed and $n_s = 0$ for $s > N$.
+The three terms on the right hand side of Eq.\,\eqref{coagfrag1} refer respectively to: coagulation/merger between an aggregate of size $k$ and $s-k$ to form a larger one of size $s$; the loss of an aggregate of size $s$ that merged with another one; the fragmentation or loss of an aggregate due to its dissolution.
 Unaffiliated individuals belong to the $s=1$ aggregate.
-Rates of coalescence and fragmentation are given by $v_{\rm coal}$ and $v_{\rm frag}$ respectively.
-Eq.\,\ref{coagfrag1} is complemented by Eq.\,\ref{coagfrag2} which models the dynamics for an aggregate of size $s=1$ and where no coalescence is possible, since the minimum size of a coalescence process is $s=2$.
-The two terms on the right hand side represent respectively the merging of an $s=1$ aggregate with any other, and an increase in the number of $s=1$ aggregates due to fragmentation of an existing one.
+Rates of coalescence and fragmentation are given by $v_{\textrm {coal}}$ and $v_{\textrm {frag}}$ respectively.
+Eq.\,\eqref{coagfrag1} is complemented by Eq.\,\eqref{coagfrag2} which models the dynamics for an aggregate of size $s=1$ and where no coalescence is possible, since the minimum size of a coalescence process is $s=2$.
+The two terms on the right hand side represent respectively the merging of an $s=1$ aggregate with any other, and an increase in the number of $s=1$ aggregates due to the fragmentation of an existing one.
 Using generating functions \cite{WIL90} it can be shown that at equilibrium the size distribution of aggregates $n_s^*$ scales according to